DougAnderson444/blastkids/README.md

 let length = 8u8; // Specify how many Child Public Keys you need (in this case, 8).
 Can be up to 255.

-// Anyone can use an Account Public Key and a `length` to derive a child account let expanded_pk: Vec<G2> = derive(&account.pk, length);
+// Anyone can use an Account Public Key and a `length` to derive an expanded account let expanded_pk: Vec<G2> = derive(&account.pk, length);

 // When you want to use the child account secret keys,